-New expats can continue to use their foreign driving licence for a certain period after they arrive in the Netherlands.
+When it comes to driving in the Netherlands, new expats can continue to use their foreign driving licence for a certain period after they arrive in the country.
 The length of licence validity can vary greatly - from six months up to 15 years - depending on the country of issue.

 Expats & Driving licences

 If you are planning to stay long-term in the Netherlands, it is often worth exchanging your foreign driving licence for a Dutch rijbewijs.

 For citizens of most European countries, you can normally continue to use your licence from your home country until it expires.

 For most non-European expats who plan to stay for longer than six months, you will need to exchange your licence within that first six month period.
 See below for more specific details.